acenet-arc/ACENET_Summer_School_GPGPU/_episodes/01-introduction.md

 program on a node and return immediately:

 ~~~
-$ srun --account=acenet-wa --reservation=acenet-wr_gpu --gres=gpu:1 --cpus-per-task=16 --mem=60G --time=5 nvidia-smi
+$ srun --account=acenet-wa --reservation=acenet-wr_gpu --gres=gpu:1 --cpus-per-task=10 --mem=40G --time=5 nvidia-smi
 ~~~
 {: .source}

-That asks for one GPU card and 6 CPU cores (there are 2 GPUs and 32 CPU cores on each GPU-equipped node at Graham), and 5 minutes maximum run time.
+That asks for one GPU card and 10 CPU cores (there are 4 GPUs and 40 CPU cores on each GPU-equipped node at Béluga), and 5 minutes maximum run time.
 This is obviously a lot to type each time you want to run a simple test.
 You can use the shell `alias` command to save it:

 ~~~
-$ alias testgpu='srun --account=acenet-wa --reservation=acenet-wr_gpu --gres=gpu:1 --cpus-per-task=16 --mem=60G --time=5'
+$ alias testgpu='srun --account=acenet-wa --reservation=acenet-wr_gpu --gres=gpu:1 --cpus-per-task=10 --mem=40G --time=5'
 $ testgpu nvidia-smi
 ...
 $ testgpu ./hello_world